AndyFul/Hard_Configurator/README.md

 Windows upgrades.
 Please use the updated version of Hard_Configurator.
 The old versions can rarely produce some issues.

-Version 4.0.0.0 was corrected in October 2018 to match Microsoft requirements, because at the beginning of October, it was flagged as a hack-tool by Microsoft.
+Version 4.0.0.0 was corrected in October 2018 to match Microsoft requirements, because, at the beginning of October, it was flagged as a hack-tool by Microsoft.
 The detection was related to ConfigureDefender ver.
 1.0.1.1 which was installed with Hard_Configurator.
 ConfigureDefender ver.
 1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable Windows Defender real-time protection.
 The corrected version of Hard_Configurator has been analyzed and accepted by